CaolanCode/Secure-Notepad/README.md

 A notepad with the below functionality:

-1. Create a file
+1. Creates a file
-2. Save the file encrypted using AES from the Bouncy Castle library in Java
+2. Saves the file encrypted using AES from the Bouncy Castle library in Java
+3. Encrypts using a password
-3. Decrypt the file when opened with the application
+4. Decrypts the file when opened with the application using the correct password
+5. If the password entered is incorrect, brute force attack the file using a password list provided